BrentIO/SkyFollower/readme.md

 ```

 ### Optional: Aircraft Registration and Operator Information
 This step is optional, but SkyFollower can retrieve aircraft registration and operator information to enrich your data.
 This can be helpful if you want to trigger alerts about specific operators or registration numbers.
-To do so, download and configure the [Aircraft Registration Import](https://github.com/BrentIO/Aircraft-Registration-and-Operator-Information).
+To do so, download and configure the [Aircraft Registration and Operator Information](https://github.com/BrentIO/Aircraft-Registration-and-Operator-Information).

 ## Download and Install SkyFollower
 Clone SkyFollower from GitHub: